 It is an annoying extra step but it can help your pot look more “perfect”.
 If your paint is too runny then even if you put only a small dab your drips will run all the way to the bottom of the pot (see example in Tip #1 above).
 If your paint is not runny enough then you will get think drops of paint that aren’t flat.
 You can see that in a very mild form here:

 If your paint is too runny there isn’t much you can do.
 I would try a different paint.
 If your paint is too thick then you can add some water to thin it out (you can also add mineral spirits or paint thinner too but I found water worked just fine).
-Make sure however that you don’t stir it too much to end up with bubbles otherwise you will see bubbles in your paint lines down the pot.
+Make sure however that you don’t stir it too much or top quickly and aggressively because you will end up with bubbles.
+These bubbles will then show up in your paint lines down the pot.
 Example of that here:

 Tip #3: Work your way around the pot doing one drip at a time.
 (See the collage above for a sense of my process)